Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Day 4

-Enjoy a day of cultural connections as we enter the East Fjords, a little-visited region of forests, farms and picturesque fishing villages.
+Enjoy a day of cultural connections as you enter the East Fjords, a little-visited region of forests, farms and picturesque fishing villages.
 In the town of Djupivogur, take a scenic walk along the coast near Alftafjordur, then join a local resident for a stroll around a historic fishing town, learning about daily life where traditions and livelihoods center on the sea.
 After, admire the Eggs of Merry Bay, one of Iceland’s most unusual sculptures.
 Created in 2009 by Icelandic artist Sigurdur Gudmundsson, the 34 large-scale egg replicas represent 34 bird species found in the area, each one mounted on a platform along the harbor.

 Accommodations